diegoparrilla/slate/source/index.html.md

 ## email score

-The email score contains the information of looking up the email in the blacklists.
+The email score contains the information of looking up the email in the blocklists.

 Parameter     | Description
 ------------- | -----------
 score | Number describing the result of the algorithm.
 Negative means 'suspicious' or 'bad' email.
-Neutral or positive means it's a 'clean' email. blacklist | Array containing the blacklists where the email was found.
+Neutral or positive means it's a 'clean' email. blacklist | Array containing the blocklists where the email was found.